aimeos/map/README.md

 ```

 **Results:**

-The first and second example will return FALSE, the third example will return TRUE
+The first and second example will return `FALSE`, the third example will return `TRUE`

-If the second parameter is TRUE, keys are compared too:
+If the second parameter is `TRUE`, keys are compared too:

 ```php
 Map::from( [0 => 'a'] )->equals( [1 => 'a'], true );